-‘Dance Moms’ Brynn Rumfallo Quits Dance Moms Over ‘Sexy’ Dance, But Is She Back On The Show?
+‘Dance Moms’ Brynn Rumfallo Quits ‘Dance Moms’ Over ‘Sexy’ Dance, But Is She Back On The Show?

-13-year-old Brynn Rumfallo packed up and left Dance Moms following the departure of her dance teacher Abby Lee Miller last week.
+Thirteen-year-old Brynn Rumfallo packed up and left Dance Moms following the departure of her dance teacher, Abby Lee Miller, last week.
 According to several news outlets, Brynn Rumfallo’s mother, Ashlee Allen, was distraught over a dance number that she thought was too sexy for Brynn to participate in.
-When the producers wouldn’t hear her out, Ashlee claims she pulled Brynn from the dance and they went back to their native Arizona to continue dancing there.
+When the producers wouldn’t hear her out, Ashlee claims she pulled Brynn from the dance and went back to their native Arizona to continue dancing there.

 Ashlee explained her reasoning for pulling her daughter from the show in a YouTube video.

-According to social media, many of the other Dance Moms felt attacked by Brynn Rumfallo and her mother, who stated that the dance, which was based on the Broadway musical Chicago‘s “Cell Block Tango,” made the girls look like hookers.
-Without Abby Lee Miller on set, Ashlee claims, there was no one to stick up for Brynn who was uncomfortable with the dance.
+According to social media, many of the other Dance Moms cast members felt attacked by Brynn Rumfallo and her mother, who stated that the dance, which was based on the Broadway musical Chicago’s “Cell Block Tango,” made the girls look like hookers.
+Without Abby Lee Miller on set, Ashlee claims there was no one to stick up for Brynn who was uncomfortable with the dance.

-Christi Lukasiak, mother to fan favorite Chloe Lukasiak, who has just returned to Dance Moms after a several year hiatus, tweeted about her displeasure at the way Ashlee was handling the entire affair.
+Christi Lukasiak, the mother to fan-favorite Chloe Lukasiak, who has just returned to Dance Moms after a several year hiatus, tweeted about her displeasure at the way Ashlee was handling the entire affair.

-“Funny that u talk about “morals” b/c of a DANCE but then think its “morally okay” to let ur daughter call our girls hookers on social media,” she said on her Twitter platform.
+“Funny that u talk about ‘morals’ b/c of a DANCE but then think its ‘morally okay’ to let ur daughter call our girls hookers on social media,” she said on Twitter.

-And while Ashlee tweeted that she and Brynn Rumfallo were now enjoying the simple life at home, rumours are spreading that the pair may not have actually even quit the show, just changed teams.
+And while Ashlee tweeted that she and Brynn Rumfallo were now enjoying the simple life at home, rumors are spreading that the pair may not have actually even quit the show — just changed teams.

-Christi Lukasiak again took to Twitter, sparking rumours that Brynn Rumfallo is actually still on the show.
+Christi Lukasiak again took to Twitter, sparking rumors that Brynn Rumfallo is actually still on the show.

 When you go on news outlets talking about how you cant be part of a show because of your "morals" but you film the very next day. #hypocrite